 Finally, the research project will pool knowledge on the experience of the INTOSAI WGEA community in auditing infrastructure projects.
 This will be achieved through the use of illustrative case studies submitted by the subcommittee members.
+The aim of this project is to give an introduction to SAIs of the environmental and sustainability impacts that can arise from the development of infrastructure, give examples of best practice governance and disseminate the audit work of other SAIs in this area.
 The final report will have four sections.

-Section 1: Introduction

-Section 2: Presentation of a generic model of infrastructure delivery and use with key stages and the associated environmental impacts

-Section 3: Discussion of good governance systems for ensuring environmental and sustainability impacts are considered at all stages of the development and delivery of infrastructure for example environmental impact assessment

-Section 4: Case studies of SAIs experience in auditing infrastructure projects and environmental impacts.

-Planned Methodology and Participants:

-1. Literature Review

-The aim of the literature review is to help in identifying common environmental and sustainability impacts faced in the development and use of infrastructure of all types.
+Section 1: Introduction Section 2: Presentation of a generic model of infrastructure delivery and use with key stages and the associated environmental impacts Section 3: Discussion of good governance systems for ensuring environmental and sustainability impacts are considered at all stages of the development and delivery of infrastructure Section 4: Case studies of SAIs experience in auditing infrastructure projects and environmental impacts.
+Planned Methodology and Participants: 1.
+Literature Review The aim of the literature review is to help in identifying common environmental and sustainability impacts faced in the development and use of infrastructure of all types.
 This information will be used to build a generic model of infrastructure development, use and disposal.
 The review will further attempt to identify common good governance structures that can be used to recognise, manage and mitigate environmental impacts of infrastructure development, delivery, use and disposal.
 This will involve reviewing: